Name: Jamie Morgenstern

-I didn’t run in college (for the team), and only got back into racing during grad school, when I needed a hobby and a way to meet people that wasn’t staring at a whiteboard.
+I didn’t run in college (for the team) and only got back into racing during grad school when I needed a hobby and a way to meet people that weren’t staring at a whiteboard.
 It was a few months later that I realized that aging 6 or so years had made me a lot faster for no apparent reason.

 Pet (running related) peeves?